laboon/CS1530/lectures/lecture6-engineering-with-tdd.md

   * Information Hiding - you don't even know those things exist!
     * Allows you to work at higher abstraction
   * Remember that calling a method IS literally calling it!
 You are "sending a message" with some parameters
+  * Postel's Principle - Be liberal in what you accept, and conservative in what you send